HafsaHameed457/NT-Info/README.md

 The Cross-Origin Policy, commonly referred to as CORS (Cross-Origin Resource Sharing), is a security feature implemented by web browsers to restrict web pages from making requests to a domain different from the one that served the web page

 ## Key points

+- Same-Origin Policy (SOP): By default, browsers enforce SOP, blocking cross-origin requests for security.

+- CORS Header: A server must send specific HTTP headers (like Access-Control-Allow-Origin) to indicate it allows cross-origin requests.

+- Preflight Requests: For certain requests, browsers send an OPTIONS request to check permissions before the actual request.

+- Usage: Used in APIs, ensuring only authorized origins can access resources.